karimtoufiq13/ICF-solar-projects-map/README.md

 All listed in **requirements.txt**

 ## Data Source
 The dataset includes construction and completion statuses of solar PV installations sourced from Solar One’s internal evaluations.
+The original file  will not be included due to data sensitivity purposes.

 ## Contact
 Built by Karim Toufiq